plaidfinch/myxine/README.md

 </tr>
 </table>

-Myxine is a local web server that provides an API for creating interactive applications in your web browser, from the comfort of your favorite programming language and its HTTP library.
+Myxine is a local web server that enables you to create interactive applications in your web browser from the comfort of your favorite programming language.

-TODO: explain Myxine's model
+Myxine is designed with three explicit goals, in order of decreasing priority:

+1. To enable programmers who don't necessarily specialize in UI design to build appealing interactive applications without learning a complex UI framework.
+2. To make it easy to write correct, efficient, and idiomatic bindings to Myxine from almost any programming language.
+3. To be as fast as possible while consuming as few resources as possible.

+Here's how it works:

+1. You start Myxine and open your browser to a page it is serving.
+2. From your programming language of choice, you send some HTML to Myxine, and it instantly appears, replacing the contents of that page's `<body>`.
+3. You then request a subscription to whichever browser events in which you're interested, and Myxine notifies you when each one occurs, eliding those you don't care about.
+4. You can then react to those events, updating the page again to reflect what you'd like it to look like now.
+Rinse and repeat!

+Myxine handles the hard work of optimizing this process to minimize latency and computational load: it can handle thousands of requests per second and translate them into smooth, flicker-free animations at up to 60 frames per second.

 ## Installing